boytchev/mannequin.js/README.md

 at [Sofia University](https://www.uni-sofia.bg/index.php/eng).

 Mannequin.js is licensed under **GPL-3.0**.
-Latest version is **4.3** from February 2021.
+Latest version is **4.41** from July 2021.

-Three.js is included in this repository to safeguard against incompatibilities with future versions.
-Three.js is not a part of mannequin.js.
+Three.js and OrbitControls.js are included in this repository to safeguard against incompatibilities with future versions.
+They are not a part of mannequin.js.

 # Initialization

-The **mannequin.js** library is provided as a JavaScript file that has to be include along with three.js or three.min.js.
+The **mannequin.js** library is provided as a single JavaScript file that has to be include along with three.js or three.min.js.

 ### Minimal program